 Liv Race Fit

-*Fabric has excellent structure to hold shape over time
+-Soft hand feel fabric has excellent structure that holds shape over time

 How easy is the product to care for?
 How did it respond to being washed?